-Take a ferry to the Isle of Wight with the family.
+Take a ferry to the Isle of Wight – Wightlink operates more than 100 daily ferry crossings for cars and foot passengers with journey times from 22 minutes.
 Stay in a cottage for six for a week, some of which start below £400.
 With plenty of beaches and hiking options available, enjoy a seaside holiday without having to travel too far.

 Cornwall offers lots of reasonable accommodation options for older travellers who are bringing the family along.
 Stay in Sands Resort on the north coast which promises ocean views, a free kids club and a spa for the adults.